JeremyAnsel/xwa_hooks/xwa_hook_patcher/zip/readme.txt

 To define a patch add it to "hook_patcher.xml".
 To enable a patch add its name to "hook_patcher.txt" with " = 1" at the end.

+The xml patch files can be added in a subdirectory named "patcher-xml".

 *** Credits ***